-3.7.
-Location (loc) Claim
+3.8.
+The Location Claim (location)

-The "loc" (location) claim is a CBOR-formatted object that describes the location of the device entity from which the attestation originates.
-It is identified by Claim Key X+10.
-It is comprised of an array of additional subclaims that represent the actual location coordinates (latitude, longitude and altitude).
+The location claim is a CBOR-formatted object that describes the location of the device entity from which the attestation originates.
+It is comprised of a map of additional sub claims that represent the actual location coordinates (latitude, longitude and altitude).
 The location coordinate claims are consistent with the WGS84 coordinate system [WGS84].
-In addition, a subclaim providing the estimated accuracy of the location measurement is defined.
+In addition, a sub claim providing the estimated accuracy of the location measurement is defined.